-INTS 101-3 Canada and the World INTS 205-3 Introduction to International Studies INTS 206-3 Contemporary International Issues
+INTS 101-3 Canada and the World INTS 205-3 Introduction to International Studies INTS 206-3 Contemporary International Issues ee credit hours of International Studies at any level

 Three credit hours of International Studies at any level.
 Twelve credit hours of 300 or 400 level International Studies.